IST-DASLab/local_platinum_bench/README.md

 # Platinum Benchmarks
-This repository is making possible to do evals with models served wih vLLM.
+This repository allows to perform Platinum Bench Evals efficiently via vLLM.

+Platinum Bench is a recent LLM evaluation suite where all the questions and answers have been inspected manually for correctness and clarity.

-### Instruction:
+### Usage Instructions:

-Serve your model with vllm (for more details please see [here](https://docs.vllm.ai/en/latest/serving/openai_compatible_server/)):
+First, serve your model via vllm as usual (for more details please see [here](https://docs.vllm.ai/en/latest/serving/openai_compatible_server/)):

 ```bash
 vllm serve meta-llama/Llama-3.2-1B-Instruct \
         --dtype bfloat16 \